leanprover-community/blog/posts/simp-made-simple.md

   | continue (e? : Option Result := none)
 ```

+Whenever a simproc is called on a given expression, it outputs a `Step`, which determines what will happen next during the `simp` call.
+One important point worth remembering is that since every simproc call is running a metaprogram to produce the output `Step`, the constructor that ends up used may vary according to the input.
+For example, a given simproc may in some cases use `visit` and in others use `continue`.

+To make this more concrete, let's take a look at of each of these use cases in action.

+- `done`.
+Recall from the first post the simproc `Nat.reduceDvd`.
+This takes expressions of the form `a | b` where `a`, `b` are explicit natural numbers, and returns `True` or `False`.
+Either way, the output is in simp normal form, so there is no need to attempt to simplify it further.
+Thus, this simproc uses `done` to output the result of this simplification.
+- `visit`.
+Let's consider the simproc `reduceIte` (also in the first post!).
+This takes expressions of the form `if h then a else b` and outputs `a` (resp. `b`) if `h` can be simplified to `True` (resp. `False`).
+Since `a` and `b` could be arbitrarily complicated expressions, it makes sense to try and simplify them further, so this simproc uses `visit` to output the result of this simplification.
+- `continue`.
+It turns out that both `Nat.reduceDvd` and `reduceIte` also use the `continue` constructor.
+Indeed, both these simprocs rely on the fact that some part of the expression considered is simplifiable (e.g. the condition in the `if` statement).
+If that is not the case we need a way to signal to `simp` that it should *not* attempt to simplify the expression again using the same simproc to prevent the simplification procedure from endlessly looping around.
+This is precisely what the `continue` constructor allows us to do.
+More generally, `continue` is used in most simprocs as the "default" output produced when the simproc in question was not able to make any simplification.

 In the case where the two expressions `e` and `e'` are definitionally equal, one can actually describe a simplification step using a simple structure, namely `DStep` (where the "d" stands for "definitional").
 This is obtained by replacing each occurrence of `Result` in the definition of `Step` by `Expr` (intuitively, we no longer need to specify a proof that `e` and `e'` are equal since this is just `rfl`, so we only need to return the simplified expression `e'`):
 ```lean
 inductive DStep where